kninnug/Constrainautor/README.md

 (`lib/Constrainautor.mjs`) depends on
 [robust-predicates](https://www.npmjs.com/package/robust-predicates), but the
 CommonJS and minified versions (`lib/Constrainautor.cjs` and `lib/Constrainautor.min.js`) come with this dependency compiled in, and can be used standalone.
-The (original) TypeScript version is in `Constrainautor.ts`.
+The (source) TypeScript version is in `Constrainautor.ts`.

 Usage
 -----